tatablack/leaner-coffee-powerup/README.md

 - trigger a production build (output in the `docs` folder)
 - create a commit with these changes
 - create a git tag with the same version number

+The Release Drafter GitHub App will take care of drafting/updating a GitHub release every time a PR gets merged; after the steps above the current draft release can be published (tied to the tag just created).

 ## Contributing
 See the [CONTRIBUTING](CONTRIBUTING.md) document.